demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ### reply-mail
 ***
-Reply to a mail using Gmail.
+Replies to a mail using Gmail.

 #### Limitations:

-The `subject` argument should be equal to the subject of the email we're replying to in order for the reply to be a part of the same conversation.
+The *subject* argument should be the same as the subject of the email you are replying to in order for the reply to be a part of the same conversation.

 #### Base Command